Sean Foley (director): Writing and directing

-Artistic Director of the Birmingham Repertory Theatre
+Artistic Director of the Birmingham Repertory Theatre (2019-24)

 In March 2019 it was announced that Foley was appointed to become artistic director of Birmingham Repertory Theatre succeeding Roxana Silbert.
 Foley's inaugural season was due to start in 2020 however, due to the COVID-19 pandemic it began in autumn 2021.

 Foley's first production as director was a revival of his play The Play What I Wrote from 27 November 2021 until 1 January 2022, followed by The COVID-19 Variations: A Piano Drama composed by Richard Thomas, created by Alison Jackson and performed by Philip Edward Fisher from 8 to 9 February 2022.
+In February 2023, he directed and co-wrote with Al Murray and Matt Forde Idiots Assemble: Spitting Image The Musical based on the TV series Spitting Image.
+Following its run at The Rep, the production transferred to London's West End at the Phoenix Theatre from May for a limited run.

-In February 2023 he will direct Spitting Image Live, based on the TV series, co-written by himself, Al Murray and Matt Forde.
+In May 2024, Foley directed the world premiere of Withnail and I based on the 1987 film of the same name, adapted for the stage by the film's creator Bruce Robinson.
+On 18 April 2024, Foley announced he would be stepping down after 5 years in the role.